Leverage Your Planned Giving Legacy Society

 Like the VIP Reception before an event, the Legacy Society provides a way for you to honor a specific group of people.
 When those in the larger group see this acknowledgement, it increases their interest.
 It’s natural for them to ask: How do I become part of that group?

-How do you use your Legacy Society to attract members and make them feel special?
+How do you use your Legacy Society to show gratitude, make donors feel special … and attract members?

 - show appreciation